 - Aircraft Types.
-Specifically, it recognized the need to distinguish between different aircraft types: passenger aircraft (main-line jets or regional jets) and freighter aircraft (production or converted). - Variable Components.
-It added previously lacking detail for the variable components.
+It distinguished between passenger aircraft (main-line jets or regional jets) and freighter aircraft (production or converted). - Variable Components.
+It added detail for the variable components.
 To calculate a reproduction cost new less depreciation value indicator (i.e., the historical cost basis) each variable component was addressed; specifically: (1) acquisition cost, (2) price index, (3) percent good factor, and (4) economic obsolescence. - Airliner Price Guide.
-The use of values referenced in the Airliner Price Guide, (APG) a "blue book" value guide for aircraft was set at wholesale price and recognized that air carriers generally receive a fleet discount not reflected in guide's listed prices. - Economic Obsolescence Adjustment.
-It added detailed procedures to make economic obsolescence adjustments to capture significant market value changes (such as 9/11) due to severe airline industry economic condition changes.
+It changed the prices used in the Airliner Price Guide, (APG) a "blue book" value guide for aircraft from the average of retail and wholesale prices to the wholesale price and additionally provided a 10% discount from the wholesale price to recognize that air carriers generally receive a fleet discount not reflected in the guide's listed wholesale prices. - Economic Obsolescence Adjustment.
+It added detailed procedures to make economic obsolescence adjustments to capture significant market value changes (such as occurred after 9/11) due to severe airline industry economic condition changes.

 Another written settlement agreement between counties and airlines accompanied AB 964.
 The agreement provided airlines with tax credits worth \$25 million.
-Additionally, the parties agreed not to pursue embedded software issues22 until after the 2010-11 fiscal year.
+Additionally, the parties agreed not to pursue embedded software issues23 until after the 2010-11 fiscal year.
+The agreement extended the valuation methodology for use in the 2004-05 fiscal year, a period not otherwise covered in statute due to the sunset.

 In 2009, AB 311 (Ma), as introduced, would have made the valuation methodology and centralized provisions permanent and, as amended, would have extended the effective date.
-However, Governor Schwarzenegger vetoed AB 311 because one airline disagreed with extending the valuation methodology as is, and the timing of the sunset allowed another year for all the parties to reach consensus before the provisions expired.
+However, Governor Schwarzenegger vetoed AB 311 because one airline disagreed with extending the valuation methodology as is, and the timing of the sunset allowed another year before the provisions sunset for all the parties to reach consensus.